 Mackay Regional Council supports procurement and tendering opportunities for contractors, suppliers and consultants.
 Selling your product or service to local government can be a good way to grow your business.
 Council follows internal procurement guidelines to purchase goods or to engage the services of a contractor, supplier or consultant.
 The following outlines council’s procurement and tender opportunities, policies and procedures.

-Council utilises the Queensland Government QTender website, an online tendering resource, to promote and publish all its tenders and to provide a secure platform to receive responses from respondents.
+Council utilises the Queensland Government QTenders website, an online tendering resource, to promote and publish all its tenders and to provide a secure platform to receive responses from respondents.

 |Council is seeking a contractor to design, supply, install and commission two (2) dual Electrical Vehicle (EV) charging stations of 22kW for overnight charging to service two (2) vehicles side by side (utilising two (2) existing carpark spaces) at:

 Site 1 (Mackay Regional Council, Sir Albert Abbott Administration Building, 73 Gordon Street, Mackay, Queensland); and